Your trusted employment law attorneys with offices in

 Why an Attorney Should Investigate Death in Prison

-Even if a death does not appear to be the least bit suspicious, family members should contact an attorney to perform a thorough investigation.
-In many cases, death in prison is reported to us by a doctor who believes prison officials lied to the family about what happened.
+Even if a death doesn’t appear to be the least bit suspicious, family members should contact an attorney to perform a thorough investigation.
+In many cases, death in prison is reported to us by a doctor or nurse who believes prison officials lied to the family about what happened.
 We then pass this information along to the family and investigate.

 An experienced attorney will be able to retrieve all medical records and have them reviewed by an expert.
 What was the actual cause of death?
 Did the inmate receive needed medication?
 Did they plead for help due to ongoing suffering?
 Did other inmates plead for help on their behalf?
 Was the inmate allowed to see a doctor?
 How often did the inmate receive a medical examination?
 These records will also be compared to the deceased’s medical records prior to entering prison.